Follow the Path to Freedom in Bucks County

 Upper Bucks County:

 Start your journey back in time at the Bucks County Visitor Center's Quakertown location.
 Located just off of Rt.
-309 in the historic downtown area, the Visitor Center shares space in a historic 19th century barn with the Upper Bucks Chamber of Commerce.
+309 in the historic downtown area, the Visitor Center shares space in a historic 19th century barn with the Quakertown Historical Society and the Upper Bucks Chamber of Commerce.
 The building also houses a glass-enclosed display highlighting historic artifacts documenting 150 years of industry and commerce in Upper Bucks County.

 Central Bucks County: